Patent Infringement: Structuring Opinions of Counsel

 Leveraging Opinion Letters to Reduce the Risks of Liability and Enhanced Damages

-This CLE webinar will provide patent counsel with an analysis of the evolving role of attorney opinions in defense of patent infringement claims and the potential use of written opinions of counsel.
+This CLE course will provide patent counsel with an analysis of the evolving role of attorney opinions in defending patent infringement claims and the potential use of written opinions of counsel.
 The panel will discuss the issue of waiver of the attorney-client privilege and provide best practices for developing opinions of counsel.

 - The "totality of the circumstances" standard for determining willfulness

 - Reliance on opinions of counsel

 - Recent developments and their impact on how to use opinions

 - Scope of discovery

 - Privilege waiver for opinion counsel and trial counsel

 - Privilege waiver for in-house counsel

 - Other in-house personnel and in-house investigations